 Read more about statistical presentation

 Survey population: the major supermarket chains and wholesalers, who sell food to retailers.
 Questionnaires are quality controlled (correlation between value and quantity, developments from previous years) and respondents are recontacted if necessary.
-Information from wholesalers is recalculated into retail prices, so the reported information is comparable with other reported data from supermarkets and department stores.
+Retail sales that originate from wholesalers are calculated on the basis of their volume sales and kilo prices from retailers, so that the reported information is comparable with the other reported information from supermarkets and department stores.

 Read more about statistical processing